 1. Create a Content Inventory

-This is the step where you’re literally tracking down and documenting all the content you have on your website or blog, even content that’s been archived.
-Most people gather this information in a content audit spreadsheet and include such details as:
+This step is where you track down and document all content on your website or other applicable digital property, including archived content.
+Most people gather this information in a content audit spreadsheet with such details as:

 - Content title